devdatalab/covid/README.md

 [![Download Data](assets/download_button.png)](https://www.dropbox.com/sh/y949ncp39towulf/AABs8_dECTzr38GdS7BneTH7a?dl=0)

+## Programmatic Downloading

+While we don't have a real API for these data (yet), you can access all files and directories programmatically using `curl` or `wget`.
+To do this, follow the dropbox links and right-click on the file or folder you wish to access, and copy the link location.
+Use this link location with `curl` or `wget`, e.g. ```curl -L https://www.dropbox.com/sh/y949ncp39towulf/AADbSeZWSG1xjPHXNMTyhmoba/covid?dl=0 > download.zip```

+To directly access data on vaccines, deaths, and cases, you can use the direct links below:

 ## Bugs / Requests

 If you come across bugs in the data or have a specific data request